uaarg/pigeon/station/README.md

     * All images are shown on the bottom as thumbnails in a scroll list.
     * Info and settings are shown on the left.
     * The image currently being viewed is shown in the middle.
-    * Markers are listed on the right (not implemented yet)
+    * Markers are listed on the right
 * You can resize all of these panes by dragging the handles that exist in between them.
 If made too small, the pane will disappear: that's OK and potentially desired.
 Just drag the pane back out again to restore it.
 Note that resizing the thumnail area potentially has a performance impact: when increasing it's size, a large amount of disk activity might be triggered to load large images and more memory will be used.
 Resizing this area before any images are loaded is best since that avoids the disk activity and potentially reduces memory usage (if the area is shrunk).

 Settings